-Now that the clocks have gone back, our evenings are darker and many of us will now run in the dark.
+Now that our evenings are darker and many of us will now run in the dark.
 It’s time to take safety even more seriously.
 We’re sure you think about training, technique, kit and nutrition.
 But what about running safety?
 Take a look at our ten top tips (and if you’re not doing any of them – start now!)

 1. Get Road ID

 Carry your name, medical details and an emergency contact name and number (at the very least) in a pocket, tied to your shoelaces, or in a wristband whenever you head out for a run.
 No excuses!
 There are ready-made tags and devices on the market, or you can make your own.